-But its main power is voice-recognition, as Cortana will do anything possible, just by following your voice commands.
+But its main power is voice recognition, as Cortana will do anything possible, just by following your voice commands.
 So, if Cortana is not able to hear you, her functionality will drastically decrease.

-This problem is caused either by a bad microphone, or wrong microphone settings, so we’ll go through all possible scenarios, in order to find a proper solution.
+This problem is caused either by a bad microphone, or the wrong microphone settings, so we’ll go through all possible scenarios, in order to find a proper solution.

 Of course, we assume that Cortana is set properly on your computer and that you’re only having problems with her recognizing your voice.
 If that’s not the case, check out our article about how to set up Cortana in your region.

-If you’re encountering this problem, in this article, we’re going to talk about what to if your virtual assistant can’t hear you.
+If you’re encountering this problem, in this article, we’re going to talk about what to do if your virtual assistant can’t hear you.

 Just follow the instructions below, and hopefully, you’ll be able to talk to Cortana normally, again.

 What can I do if Cortana can’t hear me in Windows 10?

 - Right-click on the sound icon in your taskbar, and choose Recording devices

 - Find the microphone you’re using, and make sure it has been set as a default recording device, if not, click on the microphone, and choose Set Default

 Configure your microphone